-On January 1, 20X6, Company A learns that the customer is experiencing significant cash flow problems, and it concludes that it may not be able to collect the rest of the consideration.
-Nevertheless, Company A decides to continue to provide service to that customer.
+On January 1, 20X6, Company A learns that the customer is experiencing significant cash flow problems and concludes that it may not be able to collect the rest of the consideration.
+Nevertheless, Company A decides to continue providing services to that customer.
 Collectibility remains less than probable during 20X6 and 20X7.
 The customer pays the remaining $70,000 on December 31, 20X7.
 When can Company A recognize revenue from this contract?

 - How should an entity assess the collectibility for a portfolio of contracts?

 - When should an entity reassess collectibility?

 - How should an entity assess whether a contract contains a price concession?